masabahmad/CRONO/bfs/README.md

 **Notes**

-All inputs must be in powers of 2.
+Input threads must be in powers of 2.

 The executable outputs the time in seconds that the program took to run.